 These days, there are a lot of aspects of your marketing strategy that can distinguish you from your competitors and attract customers to your business, and having a great website is one of those aspects.
 But, it’s like your mother always said: looks aren’t everything.
 It’s what’s on the inside that counts.
 Your website needs to represent who you are, what you do and why you do it.
 In short, your website needs to be a representation of you—it is the digital representation of your company.

-A good website starts with strategy that’s been tailored to your business and your audience.
+A good website starts with a strategy that’s been tailored to your business and your audience.
 Everything else flows from there: your content and copy, your visual design, your conversion points.
 A pre-built template doesn’t know who you are, it doesn’t know who your customers are and it doesn’t know how to connect you with those customers.
-And while you might find a visual design that appeals to you, while you might be able to drop in contact and email address forms, one thing Squarespace won’t provide you with is strategy, especially content strategy.
+And while you might find a visual design that appeals to you, while you might be able to drop in contact and email address forms, one thing Squarespace won’t provide you with is a strategy, especially content strategy.
 It’ll let you place a text box, but it won’t tell you where to place it, it won’t tell you what content it should contain and it certainly won’t write that content for you.

 And, beyond all of that, the work on your website doesn’t stop after it’s built and live.
-You should be monitoring how it performs, how users are finding your site (if they’re finding it), how they use the site, if they’re converting, and more importantly, you should be using that data to change or improve how your website functions.
+You should be monitoring how it performs, how users are finding your site (if they’re finding it), how they use the site if they’re converting, and more importantly, you should be using that data to change or improve how your website functions.

 Ultimately, your website should act as a salesperson.
-Regardless of what it looks like, how much it cost or where it’s hosted, the most important feature is that it generates leads for your business.
-A website built on Squarespace or Wix or another service is like hiring a salesperson who looks good, but doesn’t have any communication skills.
+Regardless of what it looks like, how much it costs or where it’s hosted, the most important feature is that it generates leads for your business.
+A website built on Squarespace or Wix or another service is like hiring a salesperson who looks good but doesn’t have any communication skills.
 And if your salesperson can’t communicate, they’re not going to convert potential customers.